utsa-asc/college-dls/docs/02-contributing.md

 For additional information on this folder and file structure, please refer to the [Fractal Documentation](https://fractal.build/guide/components/) on Components.

+#### Conventions for components and variants ####

+If a new component has multiple variants, the first variant should always be called "Default".
+Do not reuse the component name in other variant labels.

+For color variations, the color in the variant name should always be descriptive of the background color of the component.
+Order of color variants should always try and follow the ordering:  (Default) white, grey, blue, orange (for color variants that exist).

+With this precedence order, if two variants exist with grey and orange background colors, the default variant will be the grey color and second variant will be the orange color.
+Components are not required to support multiple color variants, but contributions may be asked to provide enough color variations for a component so that it can be used in different contexts and page designs.

 ## Creating a Pull Request

 After planning a chunk of work with Academic Strategic Communications, it's best to create a branch for your work.
 We utilize [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) for a lightweight, branch-based workflow.